 Sunscreenr is a device that detects the spots where you may be missing sunscreen.
 Using SPF 30 sunscreen reduces your chances of skin cancer by 80%.
-Just turn it on and look through the viewfinder and you can see areas with thin coverage or spots that were missed.
-Through the Sunscreenr camera, protected skin looks dark and unprotected skin looks light.
+Look through the viewfinder after you turn it on and you can see areas with spots or thin coverage that were missed.
+Unprotected skin looks light through the Sunscreenr camera, while protected skin looks dark.

-What motivated David Cohen and Jon Meyer to came up with this device was watched family members struggle with the disease, they knew something needed to be done to help protect their loved ones from easily avoidable skin damage.
+What motivated David Cohen and Jon Meyer to come up with this device was watching family members struggle with the disease, they knew something needed to be done to help protect their loved ones from easily avoidable skin damage.

 Typical sunscreens work by absorbing UV light before it hits your skin.
-The Sunscreenr camera can detect how much UV light is being properly blocked and how much is actually cooking your skin.
+The Sunscreenr camera can detect how much UV light is actually cooking your skin and how much UV light is being properly blocked.